-The SSIT DL Program is open to any IEEE entity, but is primarily designed to provide IEEE Sections and SSIT Chapters with access to experienced speakers who can be invited to Section and Chapter events to give presentations on their specific topic(s).
+The SSIT Distinguished Lecturer (DL) Program is open to any IEEE entity, but is primarily designed to provide IEEE Sections and SSIT Chapters with access to experienced speakers who can be invited to Section and Chapter events to give presentations on their specific topic(s).

 SSIT DL Program Chair/Coordinator

 The current SSIT DL Program Chair/Coordinator is: Luis Kun, Ph.D., Fellow AIMBE, Lifetime Fellow IEEE

 - Editor in Chief – Journal of Health & Technology – Springer – IUPESM – WHO